Professional Italian Translation Services

 What special challenges do you face when you translate or interpret Italian?

-I work with professional Italian translation every day.
+I work with Italian translation every day.
 I think Italian is a relatively straightforward language compared with some, but what can cause problems for translators in professional texts is simply vocabulary.
 Many texts require a good knowledge of terms in different fields, and the great challenge is to translate them correctly into English and other languages, especially when those languages have absorbed a lot of Latin themselves, but developed it in rather different ways.
-I often engage the support of a subject specialist.

 And where did Italian come from?